nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 list to update it, and have the UI display the updated filtered entity list.

 #### Delete Project Command
-Compulsory argument: <valid project id>
+Compulsory argument: VALID_PROJECT_ID
 Example Use: `project -d 1`

 #### Delete Issue Command
-Compulsory argument: <valid issue id>
+Compulsory argument: VALID_ISSUE_ID
 Example Use: `issue -d 2`

 #### Delete Client Command
-Compulsory argument: <valid client id>
+Compulsory argument: VALID_CLIENT_ID
 Example Use: `client -d 3`

 #### The following sequence diagram shows how the delete command operation works for deleting a client entity: